ccallawa/alyvix_doc/getting_started/simple_working_test.rst

       :target: ../../test_case_building/images/ad_main_screen_initial.png
       :name: label_test_designer_interface

-You should see the screen go blank for a few seconds, before it reappears along with a pair of guide lines that follow the mouse.
+You should see the screen go blank for a few seconds, before it reappears along with the crosshairs that follow the mouse.
 In the top left corner you will see the instructions :guilabel:`PRESS ESC TO OPEN DIALOG`.
 Press :kbd:`ESC`, and the Alyvix Designer interface will appear.